-Gaming Disorder is to be listed as a mental health condition for the first time by the World Health Organization.
-This is big news because having a classification clarifies how serious the problematic behaviours have to be to qualify as a disease.
 However, one of the concerns around having a classification at all is that video games will be further misunderstood by people who don't truly understand the complexities of a gaming disorder.
-Another is that it is too general and doesn't recognize the differences in people and the games themselves.
+Another issue is that the terminology is quite general and doesn't recognize the differences in people and the games themselves.
 To put it into perspective, this CNN article interviews Dr. Vladimir Poznyak, who says:

 "Millions of gamers around the world, even when it comes to the intense gaming, would never qualify as people suffering from gaming disorder," adding that the overall prevalence of this condition is "very low."